HadoukenIO/notifications-service/README.md

 ## Getting Started

-Integrating the Notifications service within an application is done in two steps - adding the service to the application manifest, and importing the API:
+Integrating the Notifications Service within an application is done in two steps - adding the service to the application manifest, and importing the API:

 ### Manifest Declaration
 To ensure the service is running, you must declare it in your application config.